Chapter 01: Pain

 The northern section of Bone Woods

-He took a moment to assess his surroundings, trying to determine where he had ended up, but as he did, he felt an unsettling shift within himself.
-His form began to change, his silver hair with striking red highlights slowly fading into a vibrant red, now adorned with silver highlights.
-His golden eyes, once bright and fierce, began to darken into a deep green hue.
-A cough escaped his lips, a sign of the transformation taking hold of him.
-"Great..." he muttered softly, a sense of dread washing over him as he felt himself fading into the darkness, losing his grip on consciousness as he fell from the tree, surrendering to the night.
+He took a moment to carefully assess his surroundings, trying to piece together where he had ended up, but as he did so, he felt an unsettling shift deep within himself that he couldn't quite understand.
+His form began to shift dramatically, as his once striking silver hair accented with bold red highlights slowly faded into a vivid red, now strikingly adorned with shimmering silver highlights.
+His golden eyes, which had previously shone with a fierce intensity, began to darken gradually, transforming into a deep, foreboding green hue.
+A harsh cough escaped his lips, signaling the powerful transformation taking hold, and a sense of dread washed over him; "Great..." he muttered softly, feeling the grip of darkness pulling him in as he began to lose consciousness, eventually surrendering and falling from the tree into the embracing night.

 Northern castle